 Fast(er) chargers make longer journeys a lot nicer and might be a reason for those without private charging access to buy an electric vehicle.
 They are the most efficient way to fight range anxiety (or how far can one go with an EV before having to stop and recharge).

 In Europe, slow chargers are being replaced by rapid, fast, and ultra fast chargers.
+In 2021, the number of fast chargers was up by more than 30% and reached almost 50 000 units.

 Another trend that’s steadily increasing in the EV space is the smart charging of electric vehicles, i.e. the use of cloud-connected charging devices.
 For business owners and consumers alike, smart EV charging allows — among other things— greater convenience and control over electricity consumption.